Calorie Calculator

 The result the tool gives you is the amount needed to Maintain Your Weight.
 Based on your specific goal, follow this strategy:

-• To Lose Weight (Calorie Deficit): Eat roughly 300-500 calories less than the result.
+• To Lose Weight (Calorie Deficit): Eat roughly 300-500 calories less than the result; this produces a healthy loss of 0.5-1 kg per week.
+Stay within the safe limits of a calorie deficit.

 • To Gain Weight (Calorie Surplus): Eat roughly 300-500 calories more than the result.

-• To Build Muscle: Eat at your maintenance level or a slight surplus, but keep your protein intake high.
+• To Build Muscle: Eat at maintenance or a slight surplus, but keep your protein intake high.

 Common Myths About Calories